TalyaJ/spark-js-SDK/samples/authentication/README.md

 ##Implicit Login flow
-The implicit flow is a simplified flow in the sense that it doesn't require the usage of APP_SECRET to perform authentication, and therefore doesn't require to implement a server where you can "hide" your APP_SECRET from prying eyes.
+The implicit flow is a simplified flow in the sense that it doesn't require the usage of APP_SECRET to perform authentication, and therefore doesn't require you to implement a server where you can "hide" your APP_SECRET from prying eyes.

 Implicit login provides you with an access token that expires after 2 hours without the ability to refresh (renew) the token.
-To be able to refresh the token for longer times you will have to implement the Explicit flow (see below)
+To be able to refresh the token for a longer period of time, you will need to implement the Explicit flow.
+(See below)

 ### Quick Start
 #### Step 1 - Initialize Client